 Visiting the dentist on a regular basis (at least every 6 months) is important to maintain the health of your teeth and gums.
 A dentist is someone that you want to build a lifelong relationship with.
 Dentists will take care if your regular maintenance like cleaning your teeth as well as any restorative treatment (fillings, crowns, veneers, root canals, extractions, etc).

 When it comes to the alignment of the teeth and bite, you want to see a Certified Specialist in Orthodontics (also known as an Orthodontist).
 An orthodontist has to become a dentist first (approximately 8 years of University) and then complete an additional 3 years of specialized training at University in Orthodontics (a total of 11 years!).
 Orthodontists are trained to make teeth look great while also creating a functional bite enhancing the longevity of the teeth.
-Some types of appliances that you should consult only a Surrey Invisalign Orthodontist about are braces, Invisalign, retainers, expanders, and headgear.
+Some types of appliances that you should consult only an Orthodontist about are braces, Invisalign, retainers, expanders, and headgear.

 Read Our Recent Articles: HOW TO: Brush with Braces, A Braces Friendly Recipe Cookbook Just For You, What Happens at your First Orthodontist Appointment?